blockdeep/libro/src/low/Adopt_Enumerations_for_Clearer_Code.md

-# Adopt Enumerations for Clearer Code
+# Adopt Enums for Optional Input

 **Severity**: <span style="color:green;">Low</span>

 ## Description

-Using basic types (e.g., strings, integers) instead of enumerations for distinct categories or statuses can lead to errors and make the code less readable.
+Using basic types (e.g., strings, integers) instead of enumerations for distinct categories or optional input can lead to errors and make the code less readable.

 ## What should be avoided